HowAreYouChristian/HowAreYouChristian/README.md

  - 🥀 Learning To Pwned Your Devices

- - <i>with C, Python, Ruby and 700 others.</i>
+ - <i>With; C, Python, Ruby and 700 others.</i>

  - 🔭 Mr. Robot FanBoi, because there is no patch for Human Stupidity!!! 😼

- - 🛸 Into: Music & Aviation, I love shooting stars too.
+ - 🛸 Into: Music & Aviation, I love shooting stars too~

- - I do #InfoSec and much of every thing about #CyberSpace :heart:
+ - I do #InfoSec and much of every thing about #CyberSpace. :heart:

  - LIFE it's AWESOME!